The Department of English Awards and Scholarships for 2021

-Most awards will range from $1000 to $3000, to be disbursed in Fall 2020.
+Most awards will range from $1000 to $3000, to be disbursed in Fall 2021.
 Although faculty in the Department may invite eligible students to apply for particular scholarships, any student who meets the criteria is welcome to nominate themselves.
 Awardees will be notified by the end of April.
-To be considered, the nominee should e-mail to Prof. Jeff Wray (firstname.lastname@example.org) a writing sample in support of their application, as described for the particular award, and (where specified) have letters of recommendation emailed directly from the recommender; for both of these emails, please include in the subject line the name of the scholarship for which the nominee wishes to be considered (e.g., “Lee Jones for Hudson scholarship”).
-Deadline for receipt of materials is March 30, 2020
+To be considered, the nominee should complete the scholarship application form (available here).
+Students may be asked to submit a writing sample in support of their application, as described for the particular award, and (where specified) submit a letter of recommendation or the name of an English faculty recommender who supports their scholarship application.
+Deadline for receipt of application and materials is March 12, 2021.

 Prize awarded for the best essay by an English major.
 Any ENG major, including graduating seniors, are eligible to apply for this award.
 Please submit a substantial (>5 page) essay from an ENG class.
-Letter of recommendation is not needed.
+Faculty recommendation is not needed.
 Award amount $150.

 For majors who have taken English 210 or 211H in spring 2017 or later, have a minimum overall GPA of 3.5, and no more than 60 credit hours overall.
-Submit a critical essay from any English course (not necessarily 210 or 211H; max 10 pages) and arrange for two letters of recommendation from ENG instructors to be sent in support of your application.
+Submit a critical essay from any English course (not necessarily 210 or 211H; max 10 pages) and submit the names of two faculty recommenders in support of your application.
 Award amount minimum $1500.

 For English majors or English Education certification majors who have completed 60-90 credit hours; 3.7 GPA or higher in courses in the English Department.
-Submit a critical essay of no more than 15 pages from any English course and arrange for a faculty member to send a letter of recommendation on your behalf.
+Submit a critical essay of no more than 15 pages from any English course and submit the name of one faculty recommender in support of your application.
 Award amount minimum $2000.

 For English majors who have completed 60-90 credit hours; 3.7 GPA or higher in courses in the English Department.
-Submit a critical essay of no more than 15 pages from any English course and arrange for a faculty member to send a letter of recommendation on your behalf.
+Submit a critical essay of no more than 15 pages from any English course and submit the name of one faculty recommender in support of your application.
 Award amount minimum $2000.